izaak-coleman/GeDi/README.md

   - boost program options library.
 On CentOS, install with `yum install boost-devel.x86_64`, on Ubuntu with `sudo apt-get install libboost-all-dev`.
   - A bowtie2 index of a reference genome.
-For example, `ucsc.hg19.fasta` can be build by installing bowtie2 and issuing `bowtie2-build ucsc.hg19.fasta ucsc.hg19.fasta`, see [bowtie2 reference manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml)
+For example, `ucsc.hg19.fasta` can be build by installing bowtie2 and issuing command `bowtie2-build ucsc.hg19.fasta ucsc.hg19.fasta`, see [bowtie2 reference manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml)
     for further details.

-Once the depenendancies have been installed and GeDi's source code directory is placed in a prefered location, compile GeDi with the following:
+Once the dependancies have been installed and GeDi's source code directory is placed in a preferred location, compile GeDi with the following:
 ```
 cd GeDi
 bash install.sh
 ```
 Compilation of GeDi will now initiate.
-Once compilation is complete, test that GeDi compiled succesfully by executing
+Once compilation is complete, test that GeDi compiled successfully by executing
 ```
 ./GeDi --help
 ```